Information About Your Stay at Hospice

 You are advised not to keep money or items of value in your room.
 Nursing staff can arrange for these items to be locked away for safe keeping.
 However it is preferred that family members take such items home.
 Albany Community Hospice does not accept any responsibility or liability for valuables kept with you.

 Your own prescribed medications will be used whilst in Hospice.
-If new, or more, medications are required your GP will write a script and your preferred community pharmacy will deliver the medications to Hospice.
-An invoice will be sent to you by the pharmacy to be paid at your earliest convenience.
+If new, or more, medications are required your GP will write a script and Hospice’s partnering community pharmacy, Priceline Spencer Park, will deliver the medications to Hospice.
+An invoice will be sent to you by them to be paid at your earliest convenience.
 All medications will be kept in locked drawers in your room.
 Certain medications will require checking with two staff before being given to you.

 You, as patient, are free to have a glass of wine, or a beer with a meal.
 Visitors are not encouraged to have alcohol whilst on Hospice premises, and Hospice has a zero tolerance to the abuse of alcohol or illegal substances.
 Visitors who are deemed to be inebriated or behave inappropriately will be asked to leave.

 In line with the Albany Health Campus policy, smoking is not permitted by patients or visitors in any part of the Hospice grounds or buildings.
 Nicotine replacement therapy is available to you should you need it.
 Please speak with the Registered Nurse on duty.